Greetings Humans of Landlord Broadband,

 What is Happening in Our Customer Markets?

 What a year!
-2020 has been unprecedented in many aspects and it is safe to say that the UK property industry has faced both its difficulties and successes.
-COVID-19 has had an impact on each of our customer markets have been impacted by the Covid-19 pandemic in different ways, and we at Landlord Broadband have done everything we can do to support them in #KeepingPeopleConnected.
+2020 has been unprecedented in many aspects.
+It is safe to say that the UK property industry has faced both its difficulties and successes.
+COVID-19 has had an impact on each of our customer market in various ways.
+We at Landlord Broadband have done everything we can do to support them in #KeepingPeopleConnected.

 Furthermore, landlords have been subject to the dynamic nature of government regulations this year, notably regulations regarding evictions.
-COVID-19 has had an effect on current guidelines on eviction notice periods are still effected by COVID-19; with a minimum notice period of 3 months if given between 26th March 2020 and 28th August 2020, and a minimum notice period of 6 months if given on or after 29th August 2020 (Gov.uk).
+COVID-19 has had an effect on current guidelines on eviction notice periods; with a minimum notice period of 3 months if given between 26th March 2020 and 28th August 2020, and a minimum notice period of 6 months if given on or after 29th August 2020 (Gov.uk).
 Another important regulation update this quarter is the Government’s publication of the latest How to Rent guide.
 The new version incorporates recent legislative changes such as Minimum Energy Efficiency Standards, the Tenant Fees Act and electrical checks.
 Landlords are required to provide tenants with the latest version of the How to Rent guide at the start of any new tenancy or renewal – or forfeit the right to rely on a section 21 eviction notice (LandlordZONE).

-The pandemic and its lockdowns have clearly had devastating impacts on UK tourism; Visit Britain’s latest statistics for inbound tourism to the UK in 2020, as of December 11th, is a decline of 76% in visits to 9.7 million and a decline of 80% in spending to £5.7 billion.
+The pandemic and its lockdowns have clearly had devastating impacts on UK tourism; Visit Britain’s latest statistics for inbound tourism to the UK in 2020, as of December 11th, is a decline of 76% in visits to 9.7 million.
+Furthermore, there has been a decline of 80% in spending to £5.7 billion.
 Alongside this, the home sharing economy has also declined since last year, seeing 2019’s 58.1 million users drop almost 60% to 23.3 million users in 2020, 73% held by Airbnb listings (The ASAP).
-However, things are looking up – the 2021 forecasts for inbound tourism is 16.9 million visits, up 73% on 2020 but only 41% of the 2019 level; and £9.0 billion to be spent by inbound tourists, up 59% on 2020 but only 32% of the 2019 level (Visit Britain).
+However, things are looking up.
+The 2021 forecasts for inbound tourism is 16.9 million visits, up 73% on 2020 but only 41% of the 2019 level. £9.0 billion is to be spent by inbound tourists, up 59% on 2020 but only 32% of the 2019 level (Visit Britain).

 Throughout the quarter, housing associations have continued to support the vulnerable and adapt to different government guidelines.
-Perhaps the biggest thing to come from this sector is that the government have said that bailiffs must halt evictions during the lockdown periods to avoid the potential danger to those involved at this uncertain time.
-The secretary of state for housing has also launched a new £15m scheme to house the clinically vulnerable rough sleepers during the COVID-19 winter.
-These are both positive actions that will cause more to be safe and a further need for our continued support in offering multi-room broadband for those that call the housing association they are accommodated in home.
+Perhaps the biggest thing to come from this sector is that the government have said that bailiffs must halt evictions during the lockdown periods.
+This is to avoid the potential danger to those involved at this uncertain time.
+The secretary of state for housing has also launched a new £15m scheme.
+This is to house the clinically vulnerable rough sleepers during the COVID-19 winter.
+These are both positive actions that will cause more to be safe.
+In addition, it will cause further need for our continued support in offering multi-room broadband.
+This is for those that call the housing association they are accommodated in home.

-Furthermore, some social landlords have indicated a lack of trust between occupants and landlords, which may be a growing problem as bailiffs are unable to evict those not paying.
+Furthermore, some social landlords have indicated a lack of trust between occupants and landlords.
+This may be a growing problem as bailiffs are unable to evict those not paying.
 This is definitely something to keep an eye on to see if our services can address this trust issue by allowing more to feel comfortable in their homes.

 Purpose-Built Student Accommodation (PBSA)

 Despite challenges inevitably created due to COVID, the PBSA market is still going strong.
 In fact, the sector has grown by a net increase of 2.6% in 2020!
-A new obstacle that the industry has had to face has inevitably been keeping up with the increasing technological demands of students.
-With lectures and seminars being undertaken online, the need for a good Wi-Fi connection is vital (that’s where we come in!).
-This is also alongside the possibility for digital check in options, self-service parcel collection and more, in order to reduce contact and streamline processes.
+A new obstacle that the industry has had to face is keeping up with the increasing technological demands of students.
+With lectures and seminars moving online, the need for a good Wi-Fi connection is vital.
+That’s where we come in.
+This is also alongside the possibility for digital check in options, self-service parcel collection and more.
+This is in order to reduce contact and streamline processes.

 Meet the Team at Landlord Broadband – Ft.
 Jason Mitchell

 Introducing the newest team member at Landlord Broadband, marketing assistant Jason Mitchell: “Hi, I’m Jason!
 I work in the marketing team at Landlord Broadband and am currently studying Business & Management at the University of York.
 I’m originally from King’s Lynn, a town in West Norfolk and I’m 22 years old.
 I’m a big Liverpool FC fan and enjoy playing or watching most sports but especially football, rugby, athletics and F1!
 I have a goal to set foot on every continent, currently at 3/7 and I’m the second oldest of 5 kids.”